OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:26

-But Peter helped him up, saying, “Stand up; I am only a man myself.”
+But Peter helped him up, saying, “Stand up.
+I am merely a man myself.”

 ## Acts 10:27

-While talking with him, Peter went inside and found a large gathering of people.
+While conversing with him, Peter went inside and found a large gathering of people.

 ## Acts 10:28

-He said to them, “You are well aware that it is against our law for a Jew to associate with or visit a Gentile.
+He said to them: “You are aware that it is against our law for a Jew to associate with or visit a Gentile.
 But God has shown me that I should not call anyone impure or unclean.

 ## Acts 10:29

 So when I was sent for, I came without raising any objection.
-May I ask why you sent for me?”
+May I inquire as to the reason you sent for me?”

 ---